james-whitehead/james-whitehead.github.io/_posts/2018-06-19-NTLM-and-CNTLM-a-tale-of-two-proxies.md

 ## Using CNTLM

 Now that CNTLM is set up and you've verified it's working, how do you actually use it?
+Beneath the proxy settings in `cntlm.ini`, you'll see a field titled `Listen`.
+The default value is `3128`.
+This is the port, which, along with your local host `127.0.0.1`, CNTLM runs on.